North Carolina Bail Bonds

 How much does a bail bond cost in North Carolina?

-In North Carolina, bail bond premiums are regulated by the state and typically up to 15% of the total bond amount, depending on the case and risk factors.
+In North Carolina, bail bond fees are regulated by state law and are typically 15% of the total bond amount.
+Licensed bail agents are not permitted to charge more than this legal rate.

 Do bail bond rules change by county in North Carolina?